-Note For information about how to install the Xbox 360 controller for Windows, see Set up your Xbox 360 controller for Windows.
+Note For information about how to install the Xbox 360 Controller for Windows, see How to set up an Xbox 360 Controller for Windows.

-On a computer that is running Windows 8, you can use the Devices and Printers item to troubleshoot the controller.
+On a computer running Windows 8.1, you can use Devices and Printers in Control Panel to troubleshoot the controller.
 Here’s how:

 Windows 7 and earlier versions of Windows

-On Windows 7 and earlier versions of Windows, you can use Device Manager to help troubleshoot problems with your controller.
-You can use Device Manager to see whether the correct items are listed and to make sure that there are no conflicts.
+On Windows 7 and earlier versions of Windows, you can use Device Manager to help troubleshoot problems with your controller, see whether the correct items are listed, and to make sure there are no conflicts.